1stvamp/trequests/README.rst

 ``trequests`` has been used in production in a large scale metrics application, and is a very small and quite simple module.

-**However** I've released it as ``0.9.x`` mainly because it's missing 100% compatibility with the Requests adapter API, most noticeably *cookie jar* and *session* support, which I will improve (or please push a pull request back if you fancy adding support), and release as a ``1.x`` branch when I have the time.
+**However** I've released it as ``0.9.x`` mainly because it's missing 100% compatibility with the Requests adapter API, most noticeably *cookie jar* and *session* support, which I will improve (or please send me a pull request if you fancy adding support), and release as a ``1.x`` branch when I have the time.

 Also at the moment the ``setup_session`` utility actually monkey patches the ``session`` utility functions in Requests, as this was the only way I could see to override the mounts on "default" session instances (e.g. those created for every call when a session isn't provided).
 I'm hoping to change this in the future.